ni/monodrive-documentation/docs/monodrive_clients.md

 ### Accessing the monoDrive Clients

-The monoDrive Clients open source and available to all users of the monoDrive Simulator and Scenario Editor.
+The monoDrive Clients are open source and available to all users of the monoDrive Simulator and Scenario Editor.
 For more information on the each monoDrive client, see the quick start pages: